deviantech/wearpanda-site-photos/README.md

 Note that changed EXIF tags aren't detected as file content changes.
 To force reprocessing all images (e.g. if you've just changed a bunch of EXIF data), run with FORCE_PROCESS_ALL=1.

+Similarly, to force _uploading_ even if the metadata hashes imply upload isn't needed, run with FORCE_SYNC_ALL_IMAGES=1.

+Finally, to effectively remove all local \_live images and reprocess all: REPROCESS_ALL_FILES=1.

 ### Only process specific product

 e.g. `ONLY_TRAVERSE_PRODUCT="sunglasses/robinson - 9315805897" bin/publish` will only publish the specified product.